alanlorenzetti/frtc/README.md

-# From Raw To Coverage: An automatic pipeline for RNA-Seq Analysis.
+# From Raw To Coverage: An automated pipeline for RNA-Seq Analysis.

 ## Purpose and General Info